 - salt and freshly ground black pepper

-- Remove the woody, lower third of the asparagus stalks.
+Remove the woody, lower third of the asparagus stalks.
 Halve the cherry tomatoes.
-Place both vegetables on the baking tray, add the oil, the vinegar, salt and pepper to taste.
+Place both vegetables on the baking tray, add the fennel seeds, oil, vinegar, salt and pepper to taste.
 Mix well with your hands.

-- Place the tray in the oven and bake for about 15 minutes or until the asparagus is done to your liking.
-I like it when it still has some bite.
+Place the tray in the oven and bake for about 12-15 minutes or until the asparagus is done to your liking.
+It should still be firm to the bite.

 Others you might like: